sjbylo/example-bash-operator/README.md

 # Example Kubernetes Operator in bash

-This simple Operator is written in bash and shows how to create an Operator to manage a set of pods, similar to the way a typical Kubernetes replica-set works.
+This simple Operator is written entirely in bash and shows how to create an Operator to manage a set of pods, similar to the way a typical Kubernetes replica-set works.
 It always ensures that the expected number of pods are running.

 # Testing the Operator

 The Operator can be tested by running it directly on a Linux machine or in a pod.
-It has been tested on RHEL 7.5 and Fedora 32 and on Kubernetes 1.17 (OpenShift 4.4)
+It has been tested on RHEL 7.5 and Fedora 32 and on Minishift and Kubernetes 1.17 (OpenShift 4.4)

 Create and switch to a namespace: